Born: 22 March 1931, Brooklyn, NY, USA

 Prize motivation: "for their pioneering work in the discovery of a heavy elementary particle of a new kind"

-Around 1970 very many elementary particles had been established, most of them made up from two or three quarks.
-In two independent experiments with particle collisions at high energy, Burton Richter and Samuel Ting discovered in 1974 a new heavy particle called "J/Psi", proving the existence of a fourth quark, later named "charm".
+By about 1970, a large number of elementary particles had been identified.
+Most of these comprised two or three quarks.
+Using high-energy particle collisions and independently of one another, in 1974 both Burton Richter and Samuel Ting, independently of each other, discovered a new heavy particle, known as J/psi, proving experimentally the existence of a fourth quark, later named "charm".